-Asset Management-TRS-RenTelco's rental equipment inventory is serviced by an ISO 9001-2000 registered and compliant calibration laboratory that repairs and calibrates equipment ensuring that off rent equipment is ready to ship immediately to meet customer's needs.
+Asset Management-TRS-RenTelco's rental equipment inventory is serviced by an ISO 9001-2000 registered and compliant calibration laboratory that repairs and calibrates equipment ensuring that off rent equipment is ready to ship immediately to meet customers' needs.
 TRS-RenTelco's team of technicians, product managers and sales personnel are continuously monitoring and analyzing the utilization of existing products, new technologies, general economic conditions and estimates of customer demand to ensure the right equipment is purchased and sold, at the right point in the equipment's technology life cycle.
 The Company believes this enables it to maximize utilization of equipment and the cash flow generated by the rental and sales revenue of each model of equipment.
 TRS-RenTelco strives to maintain strong relationships with equipment manufacturers, which enables it to leverage those relationships to gain rental opportunities.

 Customer Service-The Company believes that its focus on providing excellent service to its customers provides a competitive advantage.
-TRS-RenTelco strives to provide exemplary to fulfill its commitments to its customers.
+TRS-RenTelco strives to provide exemplary service to fulfill its commitments to its customers.
 TRS-RenTelco prides itself in providing solutions to meet customers' needs by having equipment available, and responding quickly and thoroughly to their requests.
 TRS-RenTelco's sophisticated in-house laboratory ensures the equipment is fully functional and meets its customers' delivery requirements.
 Service needs of TRS-RenTelco's customers are supported 24 hours a day, 7 days a week by its customer care specialists.
 TRS-RenTelco's goal is to provide service beyond its customers' expectations, which, the Company believes, results in customer loyalty and repeat business.
+In January 2008, TRS-RenTelco launched an online ordering for rental test equipment.
+The Company believes web-based sales offerings will become an increasingly important competitive advantage.
+TRS-RenTelco intends to provide online support, product application and order taking on a 24/5 time frame.